Paul Swadley, age 9, is severely deaf, profoundly deaf, a condition he's had since birth.

 He's participates in all major class discussions and in December he read an original poem at his school's Christmas assembly.

 Paul, who enrolled in a regular public school classroom for the first time this fall, is a product of a relatively new and slightly known method of educating deaf children called cued speech - a combination of hand signals and lip reading.

-Developed 12 years ago at Gallaudet College here by R. Orin Cornett, cued speech is currently in use in about 50 educational programs for the deaf throughout the United States. its supporters include a small but growing corps of enthusiasts who will argue that because the system is based on phonetics, deaf children who learn that method develop a linguistic agility that many deaf people never acquire.
+Developed 12 years ago at Gallaudet College here by R. Orin Cornett, cued speech is currently in use in about 50 educational programs for the deaf throughout the united States.
+Its supporters include a small but growing corps of enthusiants who will argue that because the system is based on phonetics, deaf children who learn that method develop a linguistic agility that many deaf people never acquire.

 "The one open window on the world of the hearing which the deaf person should have is reading," says Gallaudet's Cornett.
 "But the vast majority of prelinqually deaf persons do not learn to read well, and thus do not make maximum use of what should be their greatest asset.
 The basic reason for this is that they do not learn the spoken language before learning to read."

 Cued speech, he adds, is simple enough that most parents can learn it in a matter of 12 to 15 hours.
 "Children then learn the language from their parents, which is the way hearing children learn it."